Each human being wishes for a healthy body. We spend billions on technology and personal care. Are we making our dream come true?

 With regard to technology and scientific progress, there have been tremendous strides over the past few decades to better care for and have a healthy body.
 There are drawbacks and the question is, will we overcome them?With regard to technology and scientific progress there have been tremendous strides over the past few decades to better care for and have a healthy body.
 There are drawbacks and the question is, will we overcome them?
 Click To Tweet

-This blog post is an excerpt from chapter 2.1 of the book Audit of Humankind.
+This blog post is an excerpt from chapter 8.1 of the book Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, A Healthy Body is the Quest of all Humans – How are We Doing?
+Please use the Social Network links just below to share this information from The Explanation, A Healthy Body is the Quest of all Humans – How are We Doing?